mame82/misc/luca_traceIds.md

 ## 1. Classifiers in HTTP request headers

-As I mostly present HTTP body data in this document, I want to make pretty clear that **each HTTP request from the luca app provides additional device classifiers to the backend**.
+As I mostly present HTTP body data in this document, I want to make pretty clear that **each HTTP request from the luca app provides additional device classifiers to the backend via request headers**.
 Those classifiers are:

 1. The Android OS version
 2. The Device Manufacturer